okta/okta-idx-java/direct-auth-samples/README.md

 If you see a home page that prompts you to login, then things are working!

-To see some examples for use cases using this sample application, please take a look at the [{FRAMEWORK} guides for Embedded Authentication](link to DevDoc SBS guide)
+To see some examples for use cases using this sample application, please take a look at the [Java guides for Embedded Authentication](link to DevDoc SBS guide)

 [jdk-8]: https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html
 [apache-maven]: https://maven.apache.org/download.cgi